-Time range % time range 10 Set From Set To Steps 20 🔹 Track! • • >>
+Time range % time 10 Set From Set To Steps 46 Track! << < III • >>

 When you check the Enable checkbox, the events displayed in the cluster window and used to build cluster statistics (and hence the class ellipses) are restricted in time.
 You can drag the thumb of the scroll bar to change the time range.
-If you click the >> button the scroll bar will automatically step through the data.
+Click the >> or << buttons the scroll bar will step through the data in the indicated direction; click again to stop it.
 You can use this to see if the clusters change position with time.